uptane/uptane-standard/uptane-standard.md

 * The expanded use of software over-the-air strategies creates new attack surfaces for malicious parties. {{CR-OTA}}
 * Legacy update strategies, such as SSL/TLS or GPG/RSA, are not feasible for use on vehicle ECUs because they force manufacturers to chose between enhanced security and customizability.
 * Conventional strategies are also complicated by the differing resources of the ECUs, which can vary greatly in memory, storage space, and Internet connectivity.
-* The design of Uptane makes it possible to offer improved design flexibility, without sacrificing security.
+* The design of Uptane makes it possible to offer improved design flexibility without sacrificing security.
 * This added design flexibility, however, could be a liability if the framework is implemented incorrectly.
 * Standardization of crucial steps in the design, implementation, and use of Uptane can assure that customizability does not impact security or functionality.